Priyanshu-Modi/Sales_Prediction/README.md

 # Sales_Prediction

-I created a notebook in which I use different type of learning models to predict sales of a big mart .
+# Tile of Project
+BIG-MART_SALES_PREDICTION

+# Objective
+The objective of big-mart_sales_prediction model is to predict sales of a big grocery store or super market,also find out which particular product is selling most by the particular store.

+To predict the future sales from given data using Machine Learning Techniques.